AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

   Figure 4: Crowd localization pipeline.
 </p>

-After reading and converting the color image $$I$$ to grayscale, the edges are extracted in the same way as for classification.
-Contrary to the classification process, $$I$$ is smoothed before being binarized.
+First, the  color image $$I$$ is read.
+Contrary to the classification process, $$I$$ is smoothed before the edges are extracted.
 Smoothing helps to reduce noise and details that are meaningless for the localization problem such as facial features.
+After that, the edges are extracted and binarizzd in the same way as for classification.
 Next, the contours are detected following the same method as for classification.

 The next step is the local density computation.
 As $$I$$ has already been binarized, it only contains  white pixels (constituting the contours) and black pixels (constituting the  background).
 So, the contour map is devided into patches and on each patch the number of white pixels is accounted and saved into a matrix.
 Let $$M$$ be the resulting matrix which has the same size as the number of patches. $$M$$ represents the local density matrix.